centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-migrate-from-centcore.md

 title : Migrating from Centreon Centcore
 ---

-Follow this procedure to migrate from Centreon centcore to Centreon gorgone.
+Follow this procedure to migrate from Centreon Centcore to Centreon Gorgone.

 You need to build a configuration file based on **/etc/centreon/conf.pm**.